iceriverdog/myfabricsamples/off_chain_data/README.md

 following command start a local instance of CouchDB using docker:

 ```
-docker run --publish 5990:5984 --detach --name offchaindb couchdb
+docker run --publish 5990:5984 --detach --name offchaindb hyperledger/fabric-couchdb
 docker start offchaindb
 ```

-### Install dependencies

-You need to install Node.js version 8.9.x to use the sample application code.
+### Starting the Network

-Execute the following commands to install the required dependencies:
+Use the following command to start the sample network:

 ```
-npm install
+./startFabric.sh
 ```

+This command uses the `first-network` sample to deploy a fabric network with an ordering service, two peer organizations with two peers each, and a channel named `mychannel`.
+The marbles chaincode will be installed on all four peers and instantiated on the channel.

 ### Starting the Channel Event Listener

-After we have installed the application dependencies, we can use the Node.js SDK to create the identity our listener application will use to interact with the network.
+Once the network has started, we can use the Node.js SDK to create the user and certificates our listener application will use to interact with the network.
 Run the following command to enroll the admin user:

 ```
 node enrollAdmin.js
 ```